Betrawati, the Uttar Gaya: Puranic History and Importance of the place

-Gaya is famous for offering food like pinda (rice balls) to ancestors by the living sons and daughters along a spiritual performance called Shraddha.
-Gaya Shradhda is a responsibility of each generation towards their ancestors who are believed to be in the heavenly place, Pitrilok.
-Each child performs Gaya Shradhda at least once in their lifetime.
-Nepali Hindus believe that before visiting Gaya in Patna the devotee should have visited and performed Shradhda in Betrawati, the Uttar Gaya.
+Current era: Gaya at Betrawati is presently known as Uttar Gaya.
+It is renowned for offering pinda (rice balls) to ancestors by living sons and daughters through a sacred rite known as śrāddha.
+Gaya Śrāddha is regarded as a duty of every generation toward their ancestors, who are believed to reside in Pitṛloka, the ancestral realm.
+It is traditionally believed that each child should perform Gaya Śrāddha at least once in their lifetime.
+Among Nepali Hindus, there is a strong belief that before visiting Gaya near Patna, a devotee should first visit Betrawati and perform śrāddha at Uttar Gaya.

 Holy places

 The most important place is the Triveni, the meeting place of three rivers.
 Nilkantha Mahadev temple was found after a search according to a divine dream to a local resident Shanta Bahadur Tamang.
 Sugatmuni Bihar and Ram Temple are there.